 Digital Processing for Colorado American Indian

-eligible to receive the plates.
-Rocky Mountain Indian Chamber of Commerce &
+to receive the plates.
+Rocky Mountain Indian Chamber of Commerce & Colorado

-Colorado Indian Education Foundation is incredibly appreciative of the
+Indian Education Foundation is incredibly appreciative of the continued support

 American Indian Colorado residents who attend a